KYC Verification

 The KYC (Know Your Customer) verification process can be triggered at any point during user registration or account usage.
 When a KYC flag is raised, users must complete identity verification before continuing with certain operations.

-KYC data will only be accepted if there is an outstanding flag with the code KYC_MISSING
+requestKYCVerification and submitKYCData should be used only if there is an unresolved flag with the code KYC_MISSING.

 New Two-Step KYC Flow (Recommended)